 U.S. House to vote on select committee to probe deadly Capitol attack

-WASHINGTON, June 30 (Reuters) - The U.S. House of Representatives votes Wednesday on legislation to create a new select committee to probe the deadly Jan.
-6 attack on the U.S. Capitol, after Senate Republicans in May blocked an independent commission to probe the assault. read more
+WASHINGTON (Reuters) - The U.S. House of Representatives votes Wednesday on legislation to create a new select committee to probe the deadly Jan.
+6 attack on the U.S. Capitol, after Senate Republicans in May blocked here an independent commission to probe the assault.

 Hundreds of supporters of then-President Donald Trump stormed the building that day in an unsuccessful attempt to stop Congress from certifying Democratic President Joe Biden’s election win.
 The violence left five dead, including a Capitol Police officer.